 A fire on Slough High Street is a ‘horrific reminder’ of the risks posed by flammable cladding still fitted to blocks of flats, a government minister has said.

 Mosaic Apartments on Slough High Street was evacuated after a fire broke out at a top floor flat on August 22.
-The Observer later revealed that the top two floors of the flat were fitted with Grenfell-style flammable ACM cladding.
+The Local Democracy Reporting Service later revealed that the top two floors of the flat were fitted with Grenfell-style flammable ACM cladding.

 Now housing minister Alex Norris has said the fire – together with a larger-scale incident in east London that same week – is ‘a horrific reminder of the risk that unsafe cladding still poses to far too many people’.